rija/docker-nginx-fpm-caches-wordpress/README.md

 * [@renchap](https://community.letsencrypt.org/t/howto-easy-cert-generation-and-renewal-with-nginx/3491/5) and [@DrPain](https://community.letsencrypt.org/t/nginx-installation/3502/5) from [Let's Encrypt Community](https://community.letsencrypt.org/), whose ideas put me on the path of a working and elegant solution for Nginx/LetsEncrypt integration
 * [Bjørn Johansen](https://bjornjohansen.no) for his blog articles on hardening a Wordpress installation that informed some of the choices I made
 * Rahul Bansal of [EasyEngine](https://easyengine.io/wordpress-nginx/tutorials/) for his tutorials on Nginx/Wordpress integration that informed some of the choices I made
+* All the contributors to the [Wordpress.org's Nginx support](http://codex.wordpress.org/Nginx) page
+* Mozilla for their awesome [SSL configuration generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/)
 * All the the other people whose blog articles I've directly added in the comments in the relevant artefacts of this project